marsbroshok/mlops-labs/lab-000-setup/README.md

 # Setting up an MLOps environment on GCP.

-A reference environment for developing and operationalizing production grade ML workflows on GCP is depicted on the below diagram.
+The labs in this repo are designed to run in a reference MLOps environment.
+The environment is configured to support effective development and operationalization of production grade ML workflows.

 ![Reference topolgy](/images/lab_300.png)